 So let's talk about it, I'm going to tell you in this post how I set up my own online course company from scratch, and talk about all the steps involved: including how to take payments, accounting, taxes, and all that fun stuff 😉.

-The goal of this guide is to share with you all the practical information that I can think of to help you set up your own online course business with minimum hassle.
+The goal of this guide is to share with you all the practical information that I can think of on how to start an online course business with minimum hassle.

-Many of this is of course dependent on the country where you live, but a lot of the steps will probably be similar for you.
+Many of these are of course dependent on the country where you live, but a lot of the steps will probably be similar for you.

 Please bear in mind while reading this guide, that I'm just sharing here my experience as an online course entrepreneur, and that I am not an accountant or tax professional.